MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 category: 6
 ---

-OVO Tech uses automation to ensure quality is maintained.
-They aim to reduce the feedback loop when developing chatbots.
+OVO Tech aims to reduce the feedback loop as much as possible to maintain quality when developing chatbots.
 A short feedback loop means that OVO Tech quickly adapts to customers' responses.
-This article explains the automation pipeline process.
+Automation is used to ensure the quality of productivity is maintained and increased.
+This article explains the automation pipeline process that I created to help you get started.

 ![Diagram of the pipeline annotated with technologies relevant to each step](annotated-pipeline.png)